GrandMoff100/DiscordGame/README.md

 > Here's a couple of examples to help you get the gist of how this framework works...

+> These examples assume you have cloned the repository and have the examples folder downloaded.

 - *A Simple MadLib made with ``discordgame``:*
 ```python
 import discord